APWU Health Plan member FAQ

 Your comments and suggestions are important to us as we strive to improve the quality of service and care we provide to our members.

-Section 3 and Section 7 of your Plan brochure explain how to file a claim with us.
-Section 8 of your Plan brochure explains your rights to ask us to reconsider our claim decision and how to appeal to the U.S. Office of Personnel Management (OPM) for review of our reconsideration decision for your claim.
+Sections 3 and 7 of your Plan brochure explain how to file a claim with us.
+Section 8 of your Plan brochure explains your rights to ask us to reconsider our claim decision and how to appeal to the U.S. Office of Personnel Management (OPM) for further review of your claim.

 Immediate appeals

-Our claims and appeals process, set forth in your Plan brochure, is required to comply with rules set forth under the Patient Protection and Affordable Care Act.
-If you believe that we have violated our claims or appeals procedures, or that our procedures are deficient, you may immediately appeal to OPM.
+Our claims and appeals process, set forth in your Plan brochure, must comply with rules set forth under the Patient Protection and Affordable Care Act.
+If you believe that we have violated our claims or appeals procedures or that our procedures are deficient, you may immediately appeal to OPM.

 However, if OPM finds that we are in “substantial compliance” with these rules, OPM may reject your immediate appeal.
 We will be in “substantial compliance” if our failure or violation is: